We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 The reality is that every lender is different.
 How far they look back at your history will depend on their own assessment process.
 The longer your good credit history, the greater your chances of success.

-That being said, two years of on-time payments is typically the baseline.
+Two years of on-time payments is typically the baseline for how much good credit history you should have.
 Most lenders will accept two years of stellar credit history when considering you for a mortgage.
 If you don’t have this, then see if you can wait a bit longer to build on your current history.

 Things That Mortgage Lenders Look for in Your Credit Report